-Wendi's successor Yangdi frittered away the goodwill towards his father with extremely expensive projects for his own pleasure such as the rebuilding of the city of Luoyang on an epic scale.
-It had, as an example, a pleasure park of 60 sq miles [155 sq kms] bedecked with silk flowers in Winter.
+Wendi's successor Emperor Yangdi frittered away the goodwill towards his father with extremely expensive projects for his own pleasure such as the rebuilding of the city of Luoyang on an epic scale.
+It had a pleasure park of 60 sq miles [155 sq kms] bedecked with silk flowers in Winter.

 Economic development from the printing of books and manufacture of porcelain made China a prosperous nation again.
 At this time China was by far the most powerful and populous Asian power with over 46 million people.
 Yangdi's expensive military campaigns to subjugate the Korean peninsula proved the downfall of the dynasty.
 Increased taxes were raised to pay for the Korean campaign and a disastrous Yellow River flood led to unrest and then to revolt.
 One of these rebel leaders went on to found the Tang dynasty in 618.

-Strong historical parallels exist between the Qin and the Sui dynasties, both were short-lived and both instituted new systems under brutal rule.
+Strong historical parallels exist between the Qin and the Sui dynasties, both were short-lived and both instituted new unified systems under brutal rule.
 They were both followed by long periods of relative peace and prosperity: the Han and Tang respectively.
-Many Chinese feel this pattern has repeated itself with Mao Zedong's rebuilding of China followed by another rapid rise in prosperity.
+Many Chinese feel this pattern has repeated itself with Mao Zedong's rebuilding of China followed by another period of peace and prosperity.

 Many Western missionaries in the 19th and 20th centuries sought to bring the custom to an end.
 Perhaps the most famous example was documented by the English missionary Gladys Aylward ➚ in the book ‘The Inn of the Eight Happinesses’ which became a Hollywood epic film in 1959 as the ‘Inn of the Sixth Happiness’ ➚.
 In these days of strong anti-foreigner feeling these well-meant initiatives may actually have delayed its abandonment as foot-binding was perceived as part of distinctive Chinese culture under threat from foreign powers.

 The process of foot-binding started at a very young age (between the ages of 2 and 6) , when the bones are still supple.
 The main bones were deliberately broken.
 The four smaller toes of each foot are gradually bent downwards and inwards.
 To achieve this, the feet are bound with wet cloths that shrink on drying compressing the foot.
 After gradual bending over a few years the big toe curved downwards and the four other toes are wrapped underneath forming a very high instep.
 It was considered that the shorter the length of foot the more attractive it was.
 Three Chinese inches was considered the ideal with the description 三寸金莲 San Cun Jin Lian ‘three-inch golden lotus’.
+Even as late as the 1950s it was said female beauty was 30% pretty face but 70% lily feet.
 Women walked on the bent-over toes making walking slow and painful.
 Some considered the inability to walk or easily run away a means by which men controlled their women, but the practice was carried out in the home by mothers on their own daughters.